abdulsattar0617/zerodha-dashboard/README.md

 ## Live Demo

-You can access the live version of the application here: [Zerodha-Dashboard Live Demo](https://zerodha-dashboard-p.onrender.com)
+You can access the live version of the application here: [Zerodha-Dashboard Deployed link](https://zerodha-dashboard-p.onrender.com)

 ## Project Structure